acifer/wikiconflict/README.md

 For further investigating Change Object groups intrinsicially, we propose various measure based on the assumption that cluster of vector created by averaging word tokens from immediately before and after the Change Object should be able to have similar word tokens and come from similar relative position in the article.
 In order to quantify different kind of words in Cluster, we define token entropy for the edited token in gap of change object.
 Similarly to quantify the relative position of Change Objects in a cluster we define the relative position entropy.
 All of the intrinsic evaluation analysis is done in the notebook [4_1_clustering-dbscan-intrinsic-evaluation-all.ipynb](./notebooks/4_1_clustering-dbscan-intrinsic-evaluation-all.ipynb).

+To run intrinsic evaluation for all 16 articles we use the script in [3_dbscan_intrinsic.py](./scripts/3_dbscan_intrinsic.py).
+Results of intrinsic evaluation is saved in `/pre_evaluation` directory.

 #### Compare with Bykau. et.
 Al.

 First we reimplement paper from Bykau. et. al. Analysis of optimisation and clustering is done in  [5_1_reproduce_fine_grained](./notebooks/5_1_reproduce_fine_grained.ipynb).
 We run this reimplemented algorithm on all the change objects saved in `/change_object` directory and save the change object groups created by Bykau. et.
 Al. in /bykau_change_object.
 ####  Agreement of our cluster with Bykau. et.
 Al.
-Using , we create clusters for all 16 articles in [small article list](https://github.com/acifer/wikiconflict/blob/master/conflicted_article.csv) and [big article list](https://github.com/acifer/wikiconflict/blob/master/conflicted_article-big.csv)
+Using ,

 We find [Fowlkes–Mallows index](https://en.wikipedia.org/wiki/Fowlkes–Mallows_index) using [5_3_fowlkes_intercluster](./notebooks/5_3_fowlkes_intercluster.ipynb)